 Upon receipt of all required documents, selected candidates will be contacted to arrange an interview.
 Interviews take place from October through mid-February.
 Please note that in some cases interviews will not be scheduled until test results have been received.

 The interview is about 45 minutes in total.
 Before spending time with the applicant, one of our Admission Counsellors will meet briefly with parents.
 While this is happening, the applicant will be asked to tell us about himself through a short writing exercise.
 The writing exercise is not graded.

-After the Admission Counselor has met with the parents, he/she will interview the applicant.
+After the Admission Counsellor has met with the parents, he/she will interview the applicant.
 During the applicant interview, the student will be asked to read a short piece while the remainder of the time is a relaxed conversation where he is encouraged to share information about himself and get to know us.
 The interview is meant to give insight into the applicant and family’s personalities, interests and values.
 It is also an opportunity for parents to gain a deeper insight into who we are and what we do at UCC.

 We require at least one parent to participate in the interview process.
 If the parent(s) cannot participate in the interview in English, please advise the Office of Admission during interview scheduling.